spider-gazelle/tensorflow_lite/README.md

 require "tensorflow_lite"
 ```

-## Future

-Planning on including a metadata extraction tool for tensorflow models
+you can use the example metadata extractor to obtain the metadata for TF Lite models downloaded from [tfhub.dev](https://tfhub.dev/s?deployment-format=lite)

 ## Development